KoljaB/RealtimeSTT/README.md

 Listens to microphone and transcribes voice into text.

 Provides voice activity detection, wake word activation and lightning-fast speech-to-text transcription.
-Checks for voice activity with WebRTC first for a quick decision, then double-checks with Silero for better accuracy for reliable voice activity detection even amidst ambient noise.
+Checks for voice activity with WebRTC first for a quick decision, then double-checks with Silero for better accuracy for reliable detection even amidst ambient noise.

 Perfect for voice assistants or applications where solid, fast and precise speech-to-text transformation is important.